-- Put the package or envelope on a stable surface; do not sniff, touch, taste, or look closely at it or any contents that may have spilled. - Do not touch your eyes, nose or other body parts. - Shut off window air conditioning units and fans. - Isolate the package and secure the room by shutting all doors and windows. - Thoroughly wash hands with soap and water. - Report to supervisor and call 911. - Advise fellow co-workers to avoid the area. - Don't leave the area until told to by responding officers. - Ensure that all persons who have touched the letter wash their hands with soap and water - Make a list of all persons who touched the letter or package and who were in the area when the letter was opened. - After examination of package, shower with soap and water.
-27.
+- Remain calm. - Do not open the package or letter. - Do not shake or empty the contents of a suspicious package or envelope. - Do not carry the package or envelope, show it to others, or allow others to examine it. - Put the package or envelope on a stable surface; do not sniff, touch, taste, or look closely at it or any contents that may have spilled. - Do not touch your eyes, nose, or other body parts. - Shut off window air conditioning units and fans. - Isolate the package and secure the room by shutting all doors and windows. - Thoroughly wash hands with soap and water. - Report to supervisor and call 911. - Advise fellow co-workers to avoid the area. - Do not leave the area until told to by responding officers. - Ensure that all persons who have touched the letter wash their hands with soap and water.

+- Make a list of all persons who touched the letter or package and who were in the area when the letter was opened. - After examination of package, shower with soap and water.46

-DO NOT Touch or move a suspicious package.
+DO NOT touch or move a suspicious package.

 A suspicious looking box, package, or container in or near your work area, in the classroom, or in common areas of the campus may be a bomb or explosive material.
 Do not handle or touch the object.
-Do not operate any electronic devices, radios, or light (power)switches.
+Do not operate any electronic devices, radios, or light (power) switches.